pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 the DOM node corresponding to the base outline and its owner base are explicitly specified.

+Currently, the DOM node corresponding to a base outline can only be an SVG circle element, but this type definition might be expanded in the future (e.g., to include SVG rect and polygon elements as well).

+The `BaseOutline` class constructor does not modify the input DOM node corresponding to the base outline in any way.

 ```javascript
 // the base to outline